Rhuck1/Bitcoin-Price-Analysis/README.md

 * H = 0.5: A geometric random walk.
 * H > 0.5: A trending (persistent) series.
 The closer the value is to 1, the stronger the trend.
 In practice, it means that a high value is followed by a higher one.

-Below are the Hurst exponent's for our transformed dataset at various lags.
+Below is the Hurst exponent for our transformed dataset at various lags.
 The exponents trend toward zero are indicative that our transformed data exhibit mean-reverting behavior:

 |  Hurst Exponent  |          |
 |:-----------------|---------:|